daniisler/dc_solubility_prediction/README.md

 # dc_solubility_prediction
-A Project for the digital chemistry course FS24: Predictiong the Solubility of Organic Molecules in Organic Solvents and Water.
+A Project for the digital chemistry course FS24: Predicting the Solubility of Organic Molecules in Organic Solvents and Water.